Infineon/mtb-example-btstack-freertos-hello-client/README.md

 1. Short button press: Press and release the button quickly to start high duty scanning.
 2. Button press for 10 seconds: Press and hold the button for 10 seconds to erase the bond information from flash memory of the device.
 The onboard LED will be constantly turned ON for first 5 seconds and it will start blinking for 5 more seconds to indicate that the device is entering new mode.

 **Note:** The device has to be disconnected from the peer client device before erasing the bond information from flash memory.
+The CYW989829M2EVB-01 doesn't have the LED2, please ignore the blinking.

 ## Resources and settings